Zywave/booster/src/_areas/design-system/components/text-inputs.md

 ![](/images/textinput_error.svg)

-For more information on validation, [see forms documentation on validation](https://booster.zywave.dev/design-system/patterns/forms/#validation).
+<docs-note> For more information on validation, [see Forms documentation on validation](https://booster.zywave.dev/design-system/patterns/forms/#validation). </docs-note>

 <br>

 #### Text Area

-A Text Area is a subset of the text input specifically used for entering multiple sentences of information because of this, the input size is larger (width and length) than a standard input area.
-Text areas can also use a scroll bar and expander tab in the bottom right corner, if necessary.
+A Text Area is a subset of the Text Input specifically used for entering multiple lines of information.
+The input size is larger (width and length) than a standard Text Input.
+Text Areas can also include a scroll bar and expander tab in the bottom right corner, if necessary.

 ![Text input text area](/images/textinput_textarea.svg)

-We recommend capping the max height of a text area so it doesn't grow too large for the UI it's in, then use a scrollbar for viewing text not within the viewing area.
-150px is typically enough to get a good sense of the text within, but not blow out your screen.
+We recommend capping the max-height of a Text Area so it doesn't use too much space within a UI.
+If it expands beyond the max-height, then a scroll bar can be used to view text that is not visible in the Text Area.
+We recommend starting with a max-height of 150px.

 ![Text input text area scroll](/images/textinput_textarea_scroll.svg)